knpuniversity/ansible/knpu/ansistrano/load-balancer-proxy.md

 Edit your `/etc/hosts` file, and point this IP address to `mootube.example.com`.

 Ok, let's try it!
 Open a new Incognito window and go to `http://mootube.example.com`.
-Ha!
+Yes!
 It works!
 With no videos, this must be the new server!
 Refresh a few more times.
 I *love* it: you can see the load balancer is randomly sending us to one of the two servers.